 - Plaque: Smoke deposits can cause plaque to build up on your teeth, increasing your risk of tooth decay and cavities.
 Some smokeless tobacco products also contain sugar for a sweeter taste, and sugar only promotes oral acid and tooth decay.

 - Dry mouth: Smoking can cause a decrease in saliva production.
 When saliva is not available to rinse your mouth, your risk of cavities and infections increases.
 Also, dry mouth can be uncomfortable and make your mouth feel itchy.

-- Dark gums: Frequent exposure to smokecan stain the teeth and gums.
-Occasionally, the it produce very dark or black gums.
+- Dark gums: Frequent exposure to smoke can stain the teeth and gums.
+Occasionally, it produces very dark or black gums.
 Many patients worry that the stains could be oral cancer.

 - Oral cancer: About 90 percent of people with oral cancer use tobacco.
 Oral cancer involves the lips, tongue, gums, and throat.
 Smokers are four to six times more likely to develop oral cancer than nonsmokers.

 - Mouth sores: The chemicals in tobacco can cause painful sores inside your mouth.
 Leukoplakia is a mouth condition common among tobacco users.
 Thick white patches form on the inside the cheeks or on gums.
 Mouth sores can be painful, uncomfortable, and some are early signs of cancer.